 are specifically for evaluating the alternatives.
 These five steps fits all

 the parts of making a decision together.
 If the five steps are followed exactly,

 The important thing with any model, is that it will give you a structured discipline.
 This discipline will help prevent you from getting sidetracked on some unimportant part of the steps leading to a decision.
 Your goal is a good decision, nothing else.

-1. State The Problem - The first and arguably the most important step in the decision making model in five steps is to identifying the problem.
+The first and arguably the most important step in the decision-making model in five steps is to identify the problem.
 Until you have a clear understanding of the problem or decision to be made, it is meaningless to proceed.
 If the problem is stated incorrectly or unclearly then your decisions will be wrong.

-5. Implement Your Decision - A decision has no value unless you implement it.
+A decision has no value unless you implement it.
 If you are not good with implementation, then find someone that is.
-Part of the implementation phase is the follow up.
+Part of the implementation phase is the follow-up.
 The follow up ensures that the implementation sticks.

-This decision making model in five steps shows a logical structured methodology for making a decision.
-The discipline that it provides will guide you to the goal of good decision making.
+This decision-making model in five steps is a logically structured methodology, for making a decision.
+It will help one prevent emotions to control the decision-making process.
+The discipline that it provides, will guide the goal of good decision-making.